friebetill/Physik/README.md

 In order to use this deck and to contribute back - please use the CrowdAnki plugin: [Stvad](https://github.com/Stvad/CrowdAnki)

-If you are using Anki 2.1 you can also use my fork, because the version of Stvad does not yet work with Anki 2.1 : [friebetill](https://github.com/friebetill/CrowdAnki)

 ## Conventions

 - Formulas are written in LaTex